Searching for details:

 The author of this page will appreciate comments, corrections and imagery related to the subject.
 Please contact Anatoly Zak.

-Progress M-28M arrives at ISS
+Progress M-28M resumes ISS cargo missions

 The successful launch and docking of the unmanned Progress M-28M spacecraft (Mission 60P) at the International Space Station, ISS, in July 2015, marked the return to flight of the Russian cargo ship series after the failure of a previous mission on April 28, 2015.
 The resumption of Progress flights acquired even more significance after the loss of NASA's Dragon SpX-7 unmanned carrier in the failure of a Falcon-9 rocket on June 28, 2015.